endlessparadigm/Predicting-Work-Efficiency/README.md

 # Predicting-Work-Efficiency at Work
-Work project utilizing Hagen-Poiseuille equation and 4-dimensional models to predict efficiency-per-team completion rate of a corporate data management project.
+An anecdote related to a work project utilizing a Hagen-Poiseuille equation and 4-dimensional models to predict efficiency-per-team completion rate of a corporate data management project.

 ## Abstract
 I had a really fun time as a contractor nearly 10 years ago for a major company.
 There was the opportunity to create an estimation of when a major data infrastructure project was to be completed.
 I took it upon myself to create a complex Excel spreadsheet, and apply my statistics knowledge in hopes of assiting the project management team.